bhavnamahi/chr1_bsat_project/ProjectNotebook.md

     - Creates an output directory for each cluster and then populates those directories with centrolign alignment text files (example: `cluster2/alignments`)
 - Create a script that calculates percent identity of all the sequences in each distinct cluster from our newly created alignment files: `compute_cluster_identity.py`
     - Creates a text file that lists all sequences comparisons with their percent identity in the individual cluster directories
-- Create a script that clusters again based on the percent identities calculates in each size cluster: `subcluster_percent_id.py`
+- Create a script that clusters based on the percent identities calculates in each size cluster: `subcluster_percent_id.py`
     - This script will create the following in each individual cluster directory:
         1. A text file that lists all subclusters and the sequences in each (i.e. Cluster 2.1, 2.2, 2.3, etc.)
         2. A csv file that lists all the sequences and the subcluster they belong to
         3. A dendrogram of the subclusters
     - Size cluster 7 will not produce any of this output since it contains only one sequence
-    - 13 total subclusters identified
+    - 10 total subclusters identified
 -  Create a script that creates a new BED file of all 65 sequences, but colors each distinct subcluster uniquely: `create_subcluster_bed.py`
     - Creates a BED file saved as `all_subclusters.bed`